refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

-## Prerequisities
+## Prerequisites
 Before we dive into the meat of the article, let's first take a look at the tools documents we'll be using.
 - [refine](https://refine.dev/docs/)
 - [refine StrapiV4 data provider ](https://refine.dev/docs/examples/data-provider/strapi-v4/)
 - [Material UI](https://mui.com/material-ui/getting-started/overview/)
 - [refine Material UI Tutorial](https://refine.dev/docs/tutorial/introduction/index/)

-Your node version need to be mininum `v16.14.0`
+Your node version need to be minimum `v16.14.0`

 ##  What are the benefits of using refine?